 You can also copy and paste your caption into Wordcounter to see how many words it has.

 Many businesses are finding that the use of emojis is increasing engagement on social network platforms.

 Emojis, if appropriately used, can add a lot of personality and emotion to your captions, which may be why people engage with them more than plain text.

 The most popular emojis for Instagram posts are the following:

 How To Add Space In Instagram Captions

 Adding space in your Instagram captions will create a better Instagram user experience.
 To add space, all you have to do is insert a comma or a “*” and press enter.

-Adding space will make your captions look less crowded, which is why it’s essential to use line breaks to improve the user experience of the post.
+Adding space will make your captions look less crowded, so it’s essential to use line breaks to improve the user experience of the post.